Be it a video or a blog, a piece of content does not gain its worth unless it reaches its suitable audience.

-Just as bloggers must strive to get people to read their blog, YouTubers need to find ways to get more views on their videos.
+Just as bloggers must strive to get people to read their blogs, YouTubers need to find ways to get more views on their videos.

 A blogger would generally do this by entwining their content with SEO.

 And what about YouTubers?
-Well, this is where YouTube Tags come into picture.
+Well, this is where YouTube Tags come into the picture.

-In this article, we will describe how to tag YouTube videos and why you must use YouTube tags for views on your videos.
+In this article, we will describe how to tag YouTube videos and why you must use YouTube tags to increase views on your videos.

 What are YouTube Tags?

 YouTube Tags are the words and phrases that aptly describe the essence of your video.
 Though the title and description of a video serve this purpose upfront, tags are essentially the keywords that a reader or viewer would type in the search engine to search a video.

 In such a stiff competition, you must know what you need to do to increase the visibility and discoverability of your videos.
 Using YouTube tags can help you sail through such a situation.